 Dry cleaning and freezing for extended periods are more likely to give you reassurance of success in killing clothes moth larvae than ironing.

 We hope this article has answered your questions about clothes moth larvae - it may feel like a lot of work to deal with them thoroughly, and some expense if you use the right treatments and cleaning solutions, but it will save your clothes and a lot of money in damage to them.
 You could ask a professional pest controller to apply a treatment although many customers do not want someone working in their bedrooms and closets or the significant cost.
 You can also check out our moth prevention kits for further assistance.

 Please note that dealing with, and preventing the return of, clothes moths requires ongoing monitoring and routines to help you stop moths eating your clothes longer term.
-See our 10 Steps to Clothes Moth Prevention article for more guidance.
+See our 10 Steps to Clothing Moth Prevention article for more guidance.